-Due to global climate change, there have been frequent reports of local torrential rains in various parts of Japan in recent years, with associated river dike collapse.
+Due to global climate change, there have been frequent reports of local torrential rains in various parts of Japan in recent years, with associated river dike collapsing.
 Among these, the breach of the embankment of the Chikuma River caused by Typhoon No.19 in October 2019 stands out.
 An embankment is an extremely important disaster prevention structure that protects the lives of riverside residents from floods, and it is necessary to ensure the safety of these structures.
+If a river embankment breaks or collapses due to heavy rain, damage from large-scale inland flooding, as well as enormous losses, such as damage to access from the outside is cut off, movement of people and distribution of goods are stopped, missing persons, and washing away of houses, will occur.